 6. More Session App Features.

 Self-Destruct Message – Session App comes with Disappearing Messages option.
 You can set the timer from five seconds to up to a one-week for self-destructing messages.
-To enable disappearing messages, tap on vertical three dots icon in the chat window.
+To enable disappearing messages, tap on the vertical three dots icon in the chat window.

 Groups – In Session Private Messenger App, you can make closed groups and add up to 10 users.
 There is an open group option also available, just like telegram channels.
 Open groups can have thousands of users.